What is it about?

 "Tools for Thought" have helped me find my way back to life.

-I am quite active on Twitter, if you like, feel free to follow me there.
-If you want to contact me, don’t hesitate to write an E-Mail.
+I am pretty active on Twitter.
+If you like, feel free to follow me there.
+If you want to contact me, please write an E-Mail.

 Why subscribe?